mattrondel/mtg/Squirrels.md

 ------------------------
 - [ ] Swarmyard secret lair foil

+ "squireel in the art"
 - [ ] Sylvan Tutor(only 1 and $50+!)

+"squireel in the art"
 - [ ] Team spirit (unglued)

+"squirrel creature"
 - [ ] Toski, Bearer of Secrets Kaldheim Variants
 - [ ] Toski, Bearer of Secrets Kaldheim Variants FOIL
 - [ ] Toski, Bearer of Secrets Prerelease